 This recipe has evolved over the years, in my opinion all for the better.
 I, use too, mostly, use brown button mushrooms also known as criminis in my meatless stroganoff.
 I now make this recipe with a combination of whatever fresh mushrooms I can find.
-I have made this recipe using, Black Trumpets, which add a lot of flavor, as well as Chanterelles, Clamshells, Maitakes, and Morels.
+I have made this recipe using, Black Trumpets, which add a lot of flavors, as well as Chanterelles, Clamshells, Maitakes, and Morels.
 Each variety of mushroom will add a unique flavor to your stroganoff; do not be afraid to experiment, have fun with this recipe.
-Do keep in mind, that mushrooms need to be treated delicately, when you are cleaning them, they are like a sponge and will absorb everything.
-I use a mushroom brush or a paper towel, and gently clean off any dirt.
+Do keep in mind, that mushrooms need to be treated delicately when you are cleaning them, they are like a sponge and will absorb everything.
+I use a mushroom brush or a paper towel and gently clean off any dirt.
 It takes a little longer than throwing them into a sink of water.
 Trust me, after years of experience, I have found, YOU DO NOT WANT TO WASH WITH WATER.
 This will only water log your recipe, causing it to be sloppy and bland in flavor.

 The other day, I found some gorgeous portabellas at the market, so I decided to revisit this old friend.
 Besides the portabellas, the mushroom selection was a bit grim in my market.
 I did not have several options, so I added shiitakes as well as criminis to my basket.
 Regardless, they were gorgeous, and I could not wait to devour them.
 In addition to my sauteed mushroom medley, I added a splash of white wine, to give it a bit more depth.
 I kept the seasonings simple, a little fresh thyme, garlic and shallots, some spicy Worcestershire Sauce as well as a little dry mustard.
 Keep in mind if you are a strict vegetarian or vegan, you will need to eliminate the Worcestershire Sauce as it does have anchovies in it.
 Gluten Free?
 This is the recipe for you!
-I could not find the gluten free noodles I have been favoring so I went with some gorgeous egg noodles, which were perfect for sopping up the delicious, creamy broth that the mushrooms were splashing around in.
+I could not find the gluten-free noodles I have been favoring so I went with some gorgeous egg noodles, which were perfect for sopping up the delicious, creamy broth that the mushrooms were splashing around in.
 This is a deliciously easy recipe that you can have on the table in 45 minutes.
-Add a salad, glass of wine and bread (gluten free if you are going this route) and you have the perfect meatless meal.
+Add a salad, glass of wine and bread (gluten-free if you are going this route) and you have the perfect meatless meal.

 * serves 4